LeahGrim/eazie-book/README.md

 ## Overview

 EazieBook is an app used to rent gear such as Boats, ATVs, jetskis, and more, with different authentication levels for renter, client, and administrator.
-The functionality of the different authentication levels is broken down below.
+The functionality and description of each authentication levels has been broken down below.

 - Renter
 1. Log in or register as a renter